 Emotions, physical sensations, and other sensory phenomena are the same way.
 They are processes happening on their own, outside of our conscious control.

 Emotions are perhaps the most similar to thoughts in the way that people sometimes feel they “are” their emotions.
 But even this, generally speaking, is caused by thoughts about the emotion.
-An emotion arises and the mind says “I’m happy” or “I’m sad”.
-The meaning of the feeling or sensation is entirely dependent on the label we give it.
+An emotion arises and the mind says “I’m happy” or “I’m sad” – creating a sense of ownership over the emotion or sensation.

 The same way there is no thinker of thoughts – just thoughts – there is no “self” feeling the emotion.
 There is just the emotion arising, and sometimes it is accompanied by thoughts that create a story around it.